 To test the impact of antigenic evolutionary rate on epidemic age distribution, we used publicly available data from Nextstrain (25,26), and from one previously published study (27), to calculate annual antigenic advance, which we defined as the antigenic distance between strains of a given lineage (pre-2009 H1N1, post-2009 H1N1 or H3N2) that circulated in consecutive seasons (Methods).

 If the rate of antigenic drift is a strong driver of age-specific influenza risk, then the fraction of influenza cases observed in children should be negatively related to antigenic advance (22).
 In other words, strains that have not changed much antigenically since the previous season should be unable to escape pre-existing immunity in immunologically experienced adults, and more restricted to causing cases in immunologically naïve children.
-As expected, the AZDHS data showed a slight negative association between annual advance and the fraction of H3N2 cases observed in children, but the Pearson correlation was not strong enough to reach significance in any age group (Fig. 6A).
+Consistent with this expectation, the AZDHS data showed a slight negative association between annual advance and the fraction of H3N2 cases observed in children, but the Pearson correlation was not strong enough to reach significance in any age group (Fig. 6A).
 The data contained too few influenza seasons with >100 confirmed H1N1 cases to support meaningful Pearson correlation coefficients specific to pre-2009 or post-2009 H1N1 lineages.

 Furthermore, if evolutionary rate has a strong impact on epidemic age distribution, then outbreaks caused by H1N1 and H3N2 should converge in age distribution when annual antigenic advance is similar.
 However, the data showed that differences in H1N1 and H3N2’s age-specific impacts persisted, even when lineages showed similar annual advance (Fig. 6A).
 When comparing the fraction of cases observed in specific age classes, H1N1 data consistently clustered separately from H3N2, with H1N1 consistently causing fewer cases in children (0-10), and elderly adults (71-85), and more cases in adults than H3N2 strains with similar rates of antigenic advance.
 Smoothed density plots showed no clear relationship between annual antigenic advance and age distribution (Fig. 6B).
 Overall, the data did not show a strong signal that epidemic age distribution varies with the magnitude of antigenic drift.